The internet is a fantastic tool, but dangers lurk within!

 Cyberbullying can go far deeper than casual teasing, and the outcomes can prove tragic.
 Wikipedia’s list of suicides attributed to bullying continually grows longer, with recent cases frequently involving an online element.

 Cyberbullying is one of the online threats where software can never replace the watchful eye and attention of parents.
 Children may prove reluctant to discuss these issues, so it’s down to parents to address them head-on.

 Statistics can help here.
-A study in The Mirror reports even more extreme figures that suggest that over 50% of young people report having been bullied online in some form.
+A study in The Newspaper the daily Mirror reports even more extreme figures that suggest that over 50% of young people report having been bullied online in some form.
 It’s therefore extremely unlikely that children won’t have experienced online abuse, or at least know somebody who has.
 Frequent, open discussions on these topics will hopefully make children feel more comfortable chatting about them.

 It’s also worth mentioning that figures from The Megan Meier Foundation reveal that 15% of teenagers admit to being cyberbullies themselves.
 Parents, therefore, need to be mindful of the (admittedly smaller) possibility that their kids could be perpetrators rather than (or as well as) victims.